LukeAskew/gulp-fabricate/README.md

     └── form-toggle.html
 ```

-The content within these files can be accessed in templates as such:
+The content within these files can be accessed as such:

 ```html
 {{> button}}